lynxnake/TurboPower-Abbrevia/tests/readme.txt

 and is generally only needed if you're changing the WavPack support or adding new compilers/platforms.

+- The Zip64 data is also available as a separate download from SourceForge.
+Download any files in the "Test Files/Zip64" folder and copy them into the "testfiles/Zip64" directory without extracting them.

 - To test Unicode filename support, open "testfiles/Unicode" and extract one of the "OEM & ANSI" zips using WinZip or PowerArchiver into the "source" subdirectory.
 The readme there includes original filenames for verification.